acrylic-origami/PxHack/README.md

+# Hack ProactiveX

+Streaming framework for async-await languages, sitting in the middle of ReactiveX and InteractiveX.
+This is the Hack implementation.
+See `test/` for examples.
+Namespace is `HPx`.

-# HHx - The maximum is in the middle
+## The maximum is in the middle

-An experiment to show that ReactiveX and InteractiveX is a spectrum rather than a dichotomy, and to implement operators as encapsulations rather than replacements of user-written code.
+In general, ProactiveX (working name) is an experiment to show that ReactiveX and InteractiveX is a spectrum rather than a dichotomy, and to implement operators as encapsulations rather than replacements of user-written code.
 In particular, this project explores Operators implemented as functions of this type:

 ```
 Operator<in Tu, out Tv, T1, ..., Tn> := (T1 x1, ..., Tn xn) -> Supplier<Tu> -> Supplier<Tv>